wyne-ybanez/personal-portfolio-master/TESTING.md

 ### Project Section

 - The projects animations are functioning as intended.
-- The projects section is responsive and adapts to the screen size of mobile, dekstop, laptop and ipad
+- The projects section is responsive and adapts to the screen size of mobile, desktop, laptop and iPad
 - The project 'view' buttons are centered in the specified view ports tested with Chrome Developer tools (Desktop, Laptop, iPhone 5/SE, 6, 7, 8, X)
 - The buttons are linked to the correct websites
 - The links open a separate tab